United States Air Force Academy

 Bio

 Peter B. Villella holds a BA in History and Spanish from the University of Virginia and a Ph.D. from the University of California-Los Angeles.
 His academic expertise is Latin American History, with a focus on Mexico and its indigenous peoples during and after the Spanish conquest.
-He is the author of Indigenous Elites and Creole Identity in Colonial Mexico (Cambridge University Press, 2016), and co-editor (with Pablo García Loaeza) of The Conquest of Mexico: 500 Years of Reinventions (Oklahoma University Press, 2022).
-His research has also been published the Hispanic American Historical Review, Ethnohistory, Colonial Latin American Review, and The Americas.
-Villella is currently a contributing editor with the Library of Congress’s Handbook of Latin American Studies and serves as Executive Director of the American Society for Ethnohistory.
-His scholarship has received support from the National Humanities Center, the National Endowment for the Humanities, the American Council of Learned Societies, and several special collection libraries.
-His current research involves how and why the history of the Aztec Empire and its defeat has been remembered and rewritten over the centuries in Mexico and beyond.
+Villella is currently a contributing editor with the Library of Congress’s Handbook of Latin American Studies and was formerly the Executive Director of the American Society for Ethnohistory.
+His scholarship has received support from the National Humanities Center, the National Endowment for the Humanities, the American Council of Learned Societies, and several special collections and libraries.
+His current research involves the intellectual culture of Spanish-ruled Mexico, and especially the exchange of knowledge between native and non-native writers and scholars.

 Education